fempar/fempar/README.md

 $ cmake ../fempar/SuperBuild -DFEMPAR_ENABLE_TESTS=ON
 $ make
 ```
-assuming that the right environment configuration is in place through, e.g., `.bashr`.
+assuming that the right environment configuration is in place through, e.g., `.bashrc`.
 But this approach is prone to error when switching environments.
+Another approach is to directly include in the `cmake` call the right compilation flags and values (see one of the notes below).

 In order to configure the compilation of a driver (right after the previous steps):